gabrielecorbo/Bayesian-mixture-model-for-environmental-application/README.md

 -->
 ## Description

 The World Health Organization considers air pollution a major global environmental risk to human health.
-We are indeed simultaneously exposed to different air pollutants.
-A better understanding of how they behave in space and time is crucial.
+Only in the EU in 2020, a total of 238,000 premature deaths were linked to exposure to particulate matter.
 Our objective is to develop Bayesian-mixture-model-based clustering algorithms for environmental applications.
 Specifically, we focused our attention on PM10.
 <!---
 The model assumes a linear model